 Kayaking Lake Atitlán

 Start the day in style by tucking into breakfast with spectacular views stretching right across the water, as volcanoes jut from the craggy landscape in the distance.
-Our first expedition on today’s adventure menu takes us up into the Guatemalan highlands to the town of San Juan la Laguna – a local area rich in Mayan culture.
-Drink in the kaleidoscopic murals that decorate walls along bustling streets, browse the market teeming with local handicrafts (if you’re keen for souvenirs here’s your chance) and flex your painterly tendencies at a traditional Tz’utujiles masterclass.
-After lunch overlooking the peaks of the Sierra Madre mountains, head back to the shoreline where we’ll take to the vast waters of Lake Atitlán in kayaks.
+Our first expedition on today’s adventure menu takes us to the shoreline where we’ll take to the vast waters of Lake Atitlán in kayaks.
 Work up a sweat gliding across the tranquil crater, then cool down with a refreshing plunge into the deep blue.
+We’ll then head up into the Guatemalan highlands to the town of San Juan la Laguna – a local area rich in Mayan culture.
+Drink in the kaleidoscopic murals that decorate walls along bustling streets, browse the market teeming with local handicrafts (if you’re keen for souvenirs here’s your chance), and flex your painterly tendencies at a traditional Tz’utujiles masterclass.
 Later, the evening is yours for sunset beers with your fellow Flashpackers.Read more

 Today we’re heading north to the jungle-dense department of Petén.
 But first, it’s time to indulge your inner adrenaline junkie.
 We’ll travel to nearby Reserva Natural Atitlán, once a coffee plantation now overtaken by verdant forest, natural waterfalls and intriguing wildlife — keep your eyes peeled for spider monkeys, coatis and hummingbirds.
 Strap in and take to the skies as you fly along a network of cable ziplines stretching up to a kilometre over towering treetops, plunging canyons and ancient trails.
 Glide your way across the San Buenaventura Valley towards Lake Atitlán — if there were ever a perfect GoPro moment, this would be it.
 With your feet back on the ground, explore the rest of the reserve and try an aromatic shot of the area’s award-winning coffee.
 Later, we’ll return to Guatemala City and hitch a flight to Flores Petén.
 Touch down at Mundo Maya Airport, where a transfer will whisk you to your Flores Island hotel.Read more